shreyasudan/SwiftGuard/README.md

 This notebook contains functions useful to apply transformations on existing prompts via an LLM.

 ## LLM Classifier
-This notebook contains a preliminary classifier which sends prompts down an LLM to weed out immediately benign ones.
+This notebook contains a preliminary classifier which sends prompts down an LLM to weed out obviously benign ones.
 This classifier will determine which prompts get sent down the pipeline to further check its status.